 When your child enters the Phonics Museum, a learning adventure full of games, stories, and art awaits!
 Starting in the lobby and all the way to the tenth floor, young learners will discover different works of art — from a pharaoh's golden sarcophagus to great painted masterpieces.
 Whether it’s their first “visit” to an art museum or not, children will love exploring every floor of this multi-sensory educational experience — including the “free play room” where they can go at any time to hear songs or play any game over again.
-As they look, listen, speak or sing-along and touch their tablet or mobile device, they’re sure to have fun while learning to read.
+As they look, listen, speak or sing-along and touch their iOS or Android tablet or mobile device, they’re sure to have fun while learning to read.

 With a clever mix of lessons, activities, games, and sing-along songs, young learners won’t get bored at Phonics Museum.
 Taking a “tools of learning” approach, the app helps establish a strong foundation of reading for children through a complete commitment to a phonics approach.
 On every floor of the museum, a child builds on what has been learned before — whether they’re tracing a letter, tapping on the screen when they hear certain vowel sounds or learning through song, to “See the picture, say the word, repeat the phonic sound and the phonic rule is heard!”

 At the Phonics Museum, children will follow William and Wendy on the reading adventure of a lifetime.
 At the Phonics Museum William and Wendy meet Percival - a young knight from one of the exhibits.
 Clothed in a suit of armor, Percival befriends William and Wendy and invites them to learn the alphabet by finding letters in the works of art.
 There's also Miss Biddle, the colorful and quirky museum curator.
 She's animated during some activities, songs, and games, but "comes to life" during her lessons directed toward children learning with the app.